TheCGO/fiscalsim-us/docs/index.md

-# PolicyEngine US
+# FiscalSim US

-PolicyEngine US is a microsimulation model of the United States tax and benefit system.
+FiscalSim US is a microsimulation model of the US state and federal household tax and benefit system.
+It is supported and maintained by [The Center for Growth and Opportunity at Utah State Uhiversity](https://www.thecgo.org/).
+Much of the original federal tax and benefit code and some of the state tax logic was developed by [PolicyEngine](https://policyengine.org/), with their US model at [https://github.com/PolicyEngine/policyengine-us](https://github.com/PolicyEngine/policyengine-us).
-[PolicyEngine](https://policyengine.org) developed it upon the Python-based [OpenFisca](https://openfisca.org) framework.

-Currently it implements most of the federal income tax code, as well as certain benefit programs like the Supplemental Nutrition Assistance Program and the National School Lunch Program.